 How Niacin Improves Blood Flow

-Niacin helps blood vessels dilate which helps to improve blood circulation throughout the body.
+Niacin helps blood vessels dilate, which helps to improve blood circulation throughout the body.

 Healthy hair depends on blood circulation to deliver oxygen and nutrients needed by the follicle to function properly.
 By helping to stimulate blood circulation, Niacin contributes to optimizing hair growth processes.

-Niacin Repairs DNA Damage
+Niacin Benefits for Hair: Repairs DNA Damage

 Our DNA contains code sequences for building all the proteins in the body.
-Damage to the DNA, which occurs through natural aging processes, UV radiation and free radicals can hinder the construction of important protein structures, whether they are used for hair or other parts of the body.
+Damage to the DNA, which occurs through natural aging processes, UV radiation, and free radicals, can hinder the construction of important protein structures, whether they are used for hair or other parts of the body.

-Research shows that the body engages in heightened levels of oxidative phosphorylation in response to damaged DNA.
+More so, research shows that the body engages in heightened levels of oxidative phosphorylation in response to damaged DNA.

-Niacin therefore helps to restore normal protein production by serving as a crucial building block for DNA repair processes.
+Niacin, therefore, helps to restore normal protein production by serving as a crucial building block for DNA repair processes.

 Frequently Asked Questions – Niacin Benefits for Hair Follicle Health

-The recommended daily allowance (RDA) for adult male is 16mg/day.
-And the RDA for adult females is 14mg per day.
-The Tolerable Upper (TU) upper intake level of niacin has been determined to be 35 mg/day.
+The recommended daily allowance (RDA) for an adult male is 16mg/day.
+The RDA for adult females is 14mg per day, while the Tolerable Upper (TU) upper intake level of niacin has been determined to be 35 mg/day.